Data & Long-term Monitoring

 The CREWS buoy system uses local information about weather and marine conditions that is continually gathered by a series of monitoring stations and buoys located across the Caribbean Sea as well as worldwide.
 The data is transmitted in real-time to NOAA for integration and analysis, while also being made available online to researchers, policy-makers, and to the public.
 ICON uses the data collected by CREWS in conjunction with satellite data and radar technologies to analyse and forecast regional oceanographic and atmospheric trends.
 The CREWS system has been successfully used in modeling and alerts of coral bleaching conditions both locally in the Cayman Islands and the Caribbean Sea.
 Over time, it is NOAA’s intent to expand the CREWS system by installing stations in more geographic regions and to further refine the systems capability to better predict the impact of climate patterns on coral reefs.

-Installed in 2009, this monitoring location gave CCMI, the Cayman Islands, and the general public access to real-time weather information and records of local climate patterns over time.
+Originally installed in 2009, this monitoring location gave CCMI, the Cayman Islands, and the general public access to real-time weather information and records of local climate patterns over time.
 In October 2012, Hurricane Sandy unfortunately damaged CCMI’s monitoring system beyond repair.
-Almost one year later, a more rugged and robust monitoring buoy was installed in its place and remains on the sea in front of the Little Cayman Research Station to this day.
+Almost one year later, a more rugged and robust monitoring buoy was installed in its place and remained in place until 2017, when recurring communications issues required it to be replaced.

 CREWS Dashboard – Environmental Data from Little Cayman

 The CREWS Dashboard system is a graphing tool which CCMI has developed for researchers, students, and citizen scientists to create their own “dashboards” using the environmental data collected by the CCMI CREWS buoy.
 More data will be available in the future.

 Long Term Records to Strengthen Our Understanding of Coral Resilience